Grime Doesn’t Pay

 ‘Cut the flannel,’ whispered Suds.

 ‘Right,’ said Flush.
-‘So, my friend Suds and I – this is Suds here, say hi Suds.’
+‘So, my friend Suds and I – this is Suds here, say hello Suds.’

-‘Hello,’ said Suds with a little wave, before suddenly realising he’d shown untied hand and quickly whipping it behind his back in the hopes that the creature hadn’t noticed.
-Luckily he hadn’t, because he wasn’t that bright.
+‘Hello,’ said Suds with a little wave, before suddenly realising he’d shown his untied hand and quickly whipping it behind his back in the hopes that the creature hadn’t noticed.
+Luckily, he hadn’t, because he wasn’t that bright.

-The creature slowly walked over to them, with long, heavy steps.
+The creature slowly walked over to them, with long, heavy strides.

 ‘I was once human,’ he said.
-‘They experimented on me in the lab and made me into this.
+‘They experimented on me in a lab and made me into this.
 But I will have my revenge.’

 ‘Right, I see, interesting,’ said Flush.
 ‘And how exactly will you get your revenge, if you don’t mind me asking?’